Vail-CW/training_tools/docs/qso-simulator.md

    - ✓ = Correct (state matches what station sent)
    - ✗ = Incorrect (state doesn't match)
 10. **System Reset** - After ~500ms delay, returns to idle for next CQ

+### CQ Detection Details
+- White text appears as soon as "CQ" is detected anywhere in your sending
+- Stations respond 1 second after your callsign is detected in the decoded text
+- CQ message ends with your callsign (no "K" at the end)
+- Detection is case-insensitive

 ### State Validation Details
 - System compares the state you sent with what the station actually sent